-- 1. Close the water heater drain valve by turning the stem clockwise.
-Note that the drain valve is fully closed with a 1⁄4 turn. - 2.
-Open the cold water supply shut-off valve. - 3.
+- Close the water heater drain valve.
+This water heater utilizes a ball valve; when closing the valve, the stem will spin indefinitely.
+Confirm it is closed by ensuring the slot on the stem is perpendicular to the valve body.
+If alternative water connections are provided but not used, make certain they are plugged (i.e. space heating & alternate top connections). - Open the cold-water supply shut-off valve. - 3.
 Open several hot water faucets to allow air to escape from the system. - 4.
 When a steady stream of water flows from the faucets, the water heater is filled.
-Close the faucets and check for water leaks at the water heater drain valve, combination temperature and pressure relief valve and the hot and cold water connections.
+Close the faucets and check for water leaks at the water heater drain valve, combination temperature and pressure relief valve and the hot and cold-water connections.